JiriCagis/UnitTestingTutorial/README.md

 </ol>
 <h3>Music library</h3>
 <div>
 Last part of project contains mapping database tables into object in programming language.
-For access to table was used design pattern DAO (Data access object) that each class represent one table and classes methods oparations on table.
-In DAO is used new approach by Stream API published in Java 8, bacause Stream can use advantage multi-core processors.
+For access to tables was used a design pattern DAO (Data access object) that each class represent one table and classes methods oparations on table.
+In the DAO is used new approach by Stream API published in Java 8, bacause Stream can use advantage multi-core processors.
 </div>